Francis Plowden (barrister): Family

 The comic play, Virginia, by his wife Dorothea Plowden was condemned following its premier performance.

 Their eldest daughter, Anna Maria, became the third countess of Archibald, ninth earl of Dundonald.

 Works

-Plowden's Historical Review of the State of Ireland (1803) was written at the request of the Government, but it was too outspoken a condemnation to meet their views, and was attacked by Richard Musgrave in the Historical Review and also by the British Critic.
+Plowden published the first of three volumes of the Historical Review of the State of Ireland in 1803.
+This was written at the request of the Government, but it was too outspoken a condemnation to meet their views, and was attacked by Richard Musgrave in the Historical Review and also by the British Critic.
 Plowden answered by a Posthumous Preface giving an account of his communications with Henry Addington, 1st Viscount Sidmouth, and also by a Historical Letter to Sir Richard Musgrave.

 His Historical Letters to Sir John Coxe Hippisley (1815) contained matter connected with the question of Catholic emancipation.
 His other works are: